 Since insurance companies tend to follow suit with changes in Medicare, we cannot expect to continue making the same income that we do now using the same model we currently follow (even if you decide to no longer accept Medicare, and only take regular insurance).
 Not only will our field see a decrease in reimbursement in the future, but patients will have less benefits and avenues for getting the treatment they need and want.
 Anyone out there remember the Balanced Budget Act of 1997?
 I didn’t have to live through it as a PT but I certainly heard a lot about it and the effects it had on our field.
 When I read reports like those above, I can’t help but wonder if the coming changes will be even worse … and longer lasting.

 How did I start less than a year ago, charge $120/hr, refuse insurance, get and stay fully booked?
-The answer to that question goes far beyond what can be relayed in a few blog posts, so I’m working hard to finish an e-book on the subject.
+The answer to that question goes far beyond what can be relayed in a few blog posts, so I’m working hard to finish a guidebook on starting a cash-based practice.
 In the meantime, the next month or so of weekly blog posts will include excerpts from the book and other helpful info/videos.
 If our field is going to make it through the coming changes relatively unscathed, we’re going to have to get creative and make changes.
 I truly hope the information I’m providing here will help many PTs continue doing our important work and make a good living along the way.